How to Hire an Intern (+ Free Intern Agreement Template)

 - Streamline Business Processes: A business student could be tasked with documenting your processes to expose potential time savers or software tools.
 An HR or instructional design student could be tasked with creating a new hire onboarding program for new hire orientation and training.

-There are two types of internships: paid and unpaid.
 Unpaid internships are for nonprofits and firms that comply with Fair Labor Standards Act (FLSA) internship guidelines, which we will discuss in more detail below.
-Paid internships require you to comply with federal law to pay at or above minimum wage for your state (the current federal rate is $7.25 an hour).
+Paid internships require you to comply with federal law to pay at or above the minimum wage for your state (the current federal rate is $7.25 an hour).
 However, some states like Michigan and Minnesota allow employers to pay a lower “training wage” that applies to students and interns; the specifics vary by state.
+Learn more about minimum wage exemptions in our guide.

 Interns are typically part-time workers with flexible schedules.
 Some schools offer co-op programs that alternate school and work to allow students to obtain real-life experience while they’re taking classes.
 In general, you’ll need to consider the work hours you’re looking for and the amount of supervision and training you’re able to provide during those internship hours.